tomduncalf/blog/content/posts/setting-up-typescript-and-react.md

 5. **We also need the `react-dom` package**, which can be installed in the same way:

-    ```
+    ```bash
     npm i -S react-dom
     npm i -D @types/react-dom
     ```

-    To my mind, it makes sense for type definitions to be in `devDependencies` (so `npm -D` rather than `npm -S`).
-Also note that the structure of the type definition package name is always `@types/<npm_package_name>`, so you can probably just use this naming scheme and try installing types for a given package name rather than having to search in most cases.
+    To my mind, it makes sense for type declarations to be in `devDependencies` (so `npm -D` rather than `npm -S`).
+Also note that the structure of the type declaration package name is always `@types/<npm_package_name>`, so you could take advantage of this naming scheme and try installing types for a given package based on its name rather than using the search in most cases.

-    One other thing worth noting is that the current version of the React typings is `0.14` whereas we are using React `0.15` – this is one downside of type definitions being maintained by the community, but in most cases it doesn't present a big problem (if the API hasn't changed much or at all).
-It is of course possible to put in a PR to DefinitelyTyped to fix the type defs if they are out of sync (or to augment them with local type definition "overrides", or in extreme cases, to import the module without any typings – more on that later).
+    One other thing worth noting is that the current version of the React typings is `0.14` whereas we are using React `0.15` – this is one downside of type declarations being maintained by the community, but in most cases it doesn't present too much of a problem (as long as the API hasn't changed much).
+It is of course possible to put in a PR to DefinitelyTyped to fix the type defs if they are out of sync (or to augment them with local type declaration "overrides", or in extreme cases, to import the module without any typings – more on that later).

 # Setting up Webpack and Babel

-As mentioned above, we're using Babel to transpile to ES6 output from Typescript, so we can take advantage of the Babel plugin ecosystem, so we need to setup Webpack to both invoke the Typescript loader, and then pass the output to Babel.
+As mentioned above, we're using Babel to transpile to ES6 output from Typescript so we can take advantage of the Babel plugin ecosystem, and Webpack as our module bundler; so we need to setup Webpack to invoke the Typescript loader and then pass the output to Babel.
 I won't go into too much detail on the Webpack setup as it's a huge topic in itself!

-1. **Install Webpack itself**, and the handy notifier plugin which will notify if a build fails with your system notifier (especially useful with Typescript as the code will be being compiled every time you save a file, so this surfaces compile errors much quicker):
+1. **Install Webpack itself**, and the handy notifier plugin which will notify you of the build status with your system notifier (especially useful with Typescript as the code will be compiled every time you save a file, so this surfaces compile errors much quicker than watching the terminal):

-    ```
+    ```bash
     npm i -D webpack webpack-notifier
     ```

 2. **Install the Webpack Typescript loader**, so Webpack can handle compiling Typescript as part of the bundling process:

-    ```
+    ```bash
     npm i -D ts-loader
     ```

-3. **Install Babel itself, the Babel Webpack loader, and a few presets** so it can understand the Typescript compiler code (not sure `stage-0` is strictly necessary, `stage-3` might actually be enough for `async`/`await`):
+3. **Install Babel itself, the Babel Webpack loader, and a few presets** so it can understand the ES6 and JSX code that the Typescript compiler will output (I'm not sure if `stage-0` is strictly necessary, `stage-3` might be enough for `async`/`await` support):

-    ```
+    ```bash
     npm i -D babel-core babel-loader babel-preset-es2015 babel-preset-react babel-preset-stage-0
     ```

-4. **Create a `.babelrc` file** in the project root, to tell Babel to use the plugins we installed:
+4. **Create a `.babelrc` file** in the project root to tell Babel to use the presets we just installed:

     ```
     {